AfD's Björn Höcke: A 'fascist' wins election in Thuringia – DW – 09/01/2024

 Höcke's references to the Nazi era started to become more obvious after he joined the AfD in 2013.

-In 2024 he has twice been convicted of using banned Nazi slogans.
-In July, the regional court in Halle ruled that he used the slogan of Adolf Hitler's Sturmabteilung (SA): "Everything for Germany" during an election campaign rally for his party in November 2023.
-The SA, also known as stormtroopers, was a feared paramilitary group that terrorized political opponents and Jews on the streets, primarily at the start of the Nazi regime.
+In 2024, he has twice been convicted of using banned Nazi slogans.
+In July, the regional court in Halle ruled that he used the slogan of Hitler's Sturmabteilung (SA): "Everything for Germany" during an election campaign rally for his party in November 2023.
+The SA, also known as storm troopers, was a feared paramilitary group that terrorized political opponents and Jews on the streets, primarily at the start of the Nazi regime.

 When handing down his verdict, the judge said that as a historian, Höcke would have known he would be committing a criminal offense by using the slogan.
 Höcke had to pay a fine of €16,900 ($19,000) for using a symbol of an unconstitutional and terrorist organization.

-In May 2024, Höcke was also sentenced to a fine for the same accusation.
-He had used the SA slogan in an election campaign speech.
+In May 2024, Höcke was also sentenced to a fine for the same accusation after using the SA slogan in an election campaign speech.
 Both judgments have not yet been finalized.

 Redefining history

-Note: This article was originally written in German.
-It was first published in January 2024 and has since been updated with the results of the September 1, 2024 state election in Thuringia.